AustinWiley/node-word-guess/README.md

   * Prompts the user for each guess and keeps track of the user's remaining guesses

-### Instructions on how to node-constructor-word-guess
+### Instructions on how to use node-constructor-word-guess

 1. Copy the `node-constructor-word-guess` repository to your computer.
 Navigate to the root of your project and run `npm install` in a terminal to download the nessesary `inquirer` npm packages.

 2. Open a node termial to run the `index.js` file.

-4. liri.js can take in one of the following commands:

 ### NPM Package used